 How to obtain RSC approval?

-c) ICF (must contain the mandatory radiation safety language as outlined below)
+Step 8: Informed Consent Form (must contain the mandatory radiation safety language available below.

 - Procedures that are Standard of Care (SOC) for the study cohort do not require RSC review or approval.